 Washing your Floor

-- Ideally, you should use one sponge mop and bucket to wash the floor and another mop and bucket for rinsing.
+- Ideally, you should use one sponge mop and bucket to wash the floor and another mop and bucket to rinse.
 If you use only one mop, no matter how much you wring it out, you won’t get all the detergent out of the sponge, and a dulling film will be left on your floor.

 - Dip your sponge mop into the cleaning solution, and without wringing it out, spread the cleaning solution on a small area of the floor (about 3′ x 3′).
 Relax for a minute, and let the cleaning solution do the work for you.
 The detergent action will loosen a lot of the dirt and keep it suspended for easy pickup.

 - Now go over the area again with the sponge mop, scrubbing hard enough to loosen the remaining dirt.
 If you have a mop with a nylon-scrubbing pad, you can get up hard-to-remove marks with the nylon pad.